Forman School: History

 The Formans were committed to using the best resources to address the specific learning differences of their students, a tradition that has continued throughout the school's history.
 They turned to Samuel Orton, a pioneer in reading methodologies to determine how to teach the fundamentals of reading.
 The Formans established the Remedial English Department and employed the Orton-Gillingham method of teaching reading phonics.
 They were also awarded a grant from the Rockefeller Foundation to conduct research in teaching reading.

 As a graduate of Princeton University, one of John Forman's contacts was Professor Albert Einstein who had significant learning disabilities.
 This relationship led to Einstein joining the Forman School's Academic Board of Advisors in the early years.
 After John died Julie asked her brother Dillon Ripley to join the Board.
 Ripley served as secretary of the Smithsonian Institution for 20 years.

-In the 1980s, Forman was the subject of a Time magazine profile highlighting its success with dyslectic people.
+In the 1980s, Forman was the subject of a Time magazine profile highlighting its success with dyslexic people.

 Additionally, Forman was featured in The New York Times for its curriculum in the 1980s and its Costa Rican Rainforest Project in the 1990s.

 Mark B. Perkins, a former dean of students at Holderness School, was head of Forman from 1995 to 2008.
 At that tumultuous time, he steadied the school and contributed mightily to building a strong student culture and competitive athletic program.
 In November 2007, Adam K. Man, academic dean at St. Timothy's School was appointed the next head of school and assumed the position on July 1, 2008.
+In July 2024, Amy Clemons started her tenure as Head of School.